katydecorah/katydecorah.github.io/_drafts/2014-01-12-restoring-playlists.md

 While I had my lists in the database, I wanted to add markup.
 I imported my xls into phpMyAdmin.

 Here is the PHP I ran to output all the playlists with HTML.
-I haven't written PHP in a while, so blah blah blah:
+(Disclaimer: I haven't written PHP in a while):

     // get playlist names
     $sql =  mysqli_query($db,"SELECT distinct playlist from playlistTracks");
 	while($row = mysqli_fetch_array($sql))